The Issues Take Action Documents Timeline Share πŸ“ Attend the Meeting

 We're asking the Paradise Valley Town Council to delay the construction vote until a proper public consultation has been conducted and an independent safety review of the lane width and chicane design has been completed.

 Most residents who drive and cycle on Mockingbird every day have no idea this is coming.
-Sign below and share with your neighbors — every name matters before the March 26 vote.
+Show up in person or sign the petition β€” every voice matters before the March 26 vote.

 You can also email Town Manager Andrew Ching directly: